luke-beep/all-about-windows/README.md

 ### **For those who are using an Nvidia GPU, you can disable the following**

-- Disable Nvidia Adaptive V-Sync.
-This will disable the GPU from using Adaptive V-Sync.
-This will increase performance.
-- Disable Nvidia Ansel.
-This will disable the GPU from using Ansel.
-This will increase performance.
-- Disable Nvidia Ambient Occlusion.
-This will disable the GPU from using Ambient Occlusion.
-This will increase performance.
-- Disable Nvidia Shadowplay.
-This will disable the GPU from using Shadowplay.
-This will increase performance.
 - Enable/Disable Resizable bar.
 This will enable the GPU from using Resizable bar.
 This will increase performance. **Only Available for the 30 series**

-### **For those who are using an Intel/AMD CPU, you can disable the following**

-- Disable Intel Hyper-Threading/SMT using Process Lasso.
-This will disable the CPU from using Hyper-Threading/SMT.
-This will increase performance in some CPU bound applications/games.

 ### **Miscellaneous BIOS Tweaks**

 - Enable XMP or DOCP or EXPO.
 This will enable the RAM to run at a higher speed.
 This will increase performance.